rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 ```

 #### 3. How is the issue resolved?
-I fixed the `Edit` view by changing the `Edit` GET method's parameter's data type for `id` from `Guid` to `int`.
+I fixed the `Edit` view by changing the `Edit` GET method's `id` parameter's data type from `Guid` to `int`.
 I also changed the view's static heading of "ShiftTime" to a more dynamic approach that grabs the specific `ShiftTime` object's associated `Job` object's `JobTitle` property and value by using the `Html.DisplayFor` method.

 ###### ShiftTimes controller's `Edit` GET method with `id` parameter properly assigned as an `int`
 ```c#